livoras/simple-virtual-dom/README.md

 Simple virtual-dom algorithm.
 It has only ~500 lines of code, including very basic idea of virtual-dom algorithm.

+**NOTE**: This is an experiment library, DO NOT use it in any serious productions.

 ## Install

 npm: